drkzhang/qskin-project/README.md

 # qskin-project
-qskin project

-# qskin-project
-The is a project I did for a course.
+The is a project I did for a full stack developer course along with other students using agile tool jira for collaboration and communication and git for version control.

-There are functioning front and back end of the website built by reactjs and nodejs.
+There are functioning front and back end of the website built by reactjs and nodejs,mysql work bench is used for database.

 This website is a forum based website where patient can post skin pictures to the website for dermatologist to diagnose.

-Users are able to sign in, sign up, sign out, post , comment and like.
+Users are able to sign in, sign up, sign out, post a post with text or pictures or both, comment , reply to comment and like.
+Morover,user can change user name and password.

-The skills developed in building the website are mysql, sequelize, javascript, reactjs, nodejs, redux state, css, html, mvc model
+The skills and tools used in building the website are mysql, sequelize, javascript, reactjs, nodejs, redux state, css, html, mvc model

 ## Getting Started